hunterloftis/newton/readme.md

 ### Layers and bodies

-Bodies group related Particles, Edges, and Constraints together into logical entities.
-The player's character in a game, a vehicle, and a bridge could all be represented as instances of Body.
+A physics engine needs some sort of organization that allows you to group logically related entities and to tie external actors to simulated objects.
+Newton uses Layers and Bodies.

+#### Newton.Layer

 Layers control which Bodies collide with each other.
 Layers also provide a mechanism for applying shared forces like gravity, wind, and explosions.

-#### Newton.Layer

 Created via `Simulator.createLayer`.